 clients in the design, construction and system management for a variety of industrial and

 commercial processes.
-EN TECH's evaluations can assist our clients in waste stream
+EN TECH's evaluations can assist our clients in waste

-waste streams to reduce or eliminate discharges of target pollutants.
+processes to modify waste streams to reduce or eliminate discharges of target pollutants.

 Aquifer Protection Applicability and APP Permits